 Great Lakes Educational Loan Services, Inc. has a private education loan selection tool that provides basic information on private education loans and detailed listings of the various interest rates, borrower benefits, fees and repayment options established by several private lenders.

 Ohio Private Loan Marketplace

-Once you and your family have considered Baldwin Wallace College federal loan options, you can use the Ohio Private Loan Marketplace to instantly and accurately compare rates and terms from multiple private loan lenders side-by-side.
+Once you and your family have considered Baldwin Wallace University federal loan options, you can use the Ohio Private Loan Marketplace to instantly and accurately compare rates and terms from multiple private loan lenders side-by-side.
 This will help you make an informed decision about the most appropriate loan for you.
 The Marketplace displays products from local and national lenders, complete with detailed listings of APRs, interest rates, total cost, monthly payments, borrower benefits, fees and repayment options.